Lord & Lady Lurgan Collaborative Piano Fellowship

 At the beginning of the academic year written approval must be obtained from the Projects Manager for their individual plan of study and involvement at the RCM.
 Bursaries are paid only after this approval has been confirmed.
 Funds are then normally made available on a termly basis, subject to satisfactory progress.

-The Lord & Lady Lurgan Piano Accompaniment Fellow will report to the Head of Keyboard and to the Projects Manager, but also to the Head of the Faculty to which they are assigned.
+The Lord & Lady Lurgan Collaborative Piano Fellow will report to the Head of Keyboard and to the Projects Manager, but also to the Head of the Faculty to which they are assigned.

 You will be required to: